gauthamr58/AWS-Zero-to-Hero/Getting Started with DevOps on AWS/README.md

 ## 🖥️⚙️ Manual Processes — The Problem

 Manual processes throughout the application lifecycle are slow, inconsistent, and error-prone.
-For example, manually setting and configuring the infrastructure is time-consuming.
-Manually repeating this process is no guarantee that a step will not be missed.
-Another example is telling the developers to make sure their code is thoroughly tested before pushing it.
+For example, **manually setting and configuring the infrastructure is time-consuming**. **Manually repeating this process is no guarantee that a step will not be missed**.
+Another example is telling the developers to **make sure their code is thoroughly tested before pushing it**.
 Even with the best intentions, this manual process is slow, and does not preclude someone from forgetting a test or two.